SyedWasiHaider/ViewPagerPreviewer/README.md

  - Make this a proper library so that people can use the compile statement in gradle.
 I really need help with this.
 It seems to be unnecessarily complicated.
  - Add more customization features and make it compatible with some other viewpager libaries.
  - Improve performance for high number of fragments
+ - Port for Windows Phone